Introduction

 …and knock ‘em down…

-The Bruiser has several AoE patterns right from level one, and gains a few more as they level.
+The Bruiser has several AOE patterns right from level one, and gains a few more as they level.
 After using forced movement to create a pattern, the Bruiser can deal immense damage to the enemy forces.
 He doesn't have many large attacks like the Silent Knife, but once his AMD improves a bit, he’ll be much more effective against a crowd of weaker foes.

 …while jumpin’ ‘round.